-BUILDER Lee Hunter knew central Victoria had what he needed to create a sustainable lifestyle on his Strathlea property.
+BUILDER Lee Hunter knew central Victoria had the ingredients to create a sustainable lifestyle and build a straw and mud brick house.

-The house has its own solar energy and waste management systems and is set well back from the road near two dams fringed with gum trees.
+With its own solar energy and waste management systems it is set well back from the road near two dams fringed with gum trees.

-On the ground floor the house has doors and double glazed windows on both north and south facing walls that allow natural cross ventilation.
+On the ground floor the house has doors and double glazed windows on both north and south facing walls for cross ventilation.

 There are quirky design features like the small staircase leading to the upstairs bedroom and the Stanley combustion stove that dominates the main living area.
 The stove is also a water heater.